U.S. Route 23 in Tennessee: Route description

 Upon entering Erwin, US 19W/US 23/I-26 crosses the Nolichucky River.
 The freeway reaches the southern terminus of SR 81 and SR 107, the former of which also provides access to Jonesborough.
 It then leaves Erwin a few miles later and, gradually ascending a few hundred feet over the next few miles, enters the town of Unicoi, where it has an interchange with the western terminus of SR 173.
 Continuing through the same valley, the freeway gradually shifts into a more north–south alignment and briefly enters Carter County.
 An interchange is located at SR 359 where the highway enters Johnson City.
-The freeway zigzags over the next few miles, before shifting mostly into a northwest-to-southeast alignment, crossing into Washington County, and entering the Ridge-and-Valley Appalachians.
-The roadway crosses a long viaduct over a railroad and several surface streets before reaching an interchange with US 321 and SR 67, which both connect to Elizabethton.
+The freeway zigzags over the next few miles before shifting mostly into a northwest-to-southeast alignment, crossing into Washington County, and entering the Ridge-and-Valley Appalachians.
+The roadway crosses a long viaduct over a railroad and several surface streets before reaching an interchange with US 321/SR 67, which connects to Elizabethton.
 Passing through the business district of Johnson City, the freeway has interchanges with multiple surface streets, including SR 91 and SR 400, and crosses multiple railroads and surface streets.
-The highway then proceeds through residential neighborhoods in the northern part of Johnson City and turns more northeastwardly, before reaching a three-loop partial cloverleaf interchange with US 11E (North Roan Street), where US 19W splits off.
+The highway then proceeds through residential neighborhoods in the northern part of Johnson City and turns more northeastward before reaching a three-loop partial cloverleaf interchange with US 11E (North Roan Street), where US 19W splits off.
 Less than 1 mi later is an interchange with SR 381 (State of Franklin Road).
 The freeway crosses a ridge before reaching SR 354 (Boones Creek Road), which provides access to nearby Jonesborough.
 Leaving Johnson City, the highway crosses additional ridges and proceeds through a mix of farmland and residential neighborhoods before reaching an interchange with SR 75 (Bobby Hicks Drive/Suncrest Drive) in the Gray community.
 The freeway passes through additional farmland and neighborhoods before crossing into Sullivan County.
 A short distance beyond is a cloverleaf interchange with I-81 near the Fordtown community, which serves Bristol (the third Tri-City) to the northeast and Knoxville to the southwest.